Education to End Puppy Mills

 Free Lesson Plan Outlines

-Middle School (Grades 6–8)
+Elementary School (Grades K-6)

-Focus: compassion, media literacy, and responsible choices.
+Focus: Compassion, and responsible choices.

-Focus: practical steps to avoid puppy mills and support humane pathways.
+Focus: Practical steps to avoid puppy mills and support humane pathways.

-You’ll Teach: how puppy mills operate, spotting broker/red-flag websites, and responsible ways to add a dog to your family.
+You’ll Teach: How puppy mills operate, spotting broker/red-flag websites, and responsible ways to add a dog to your family.

 Reading Spotlight